| |

 G. Modification, Adaptations and Technology Support

-Establish opportunities for persons with MR/DD to fully participate in community
+Establish opportunities for persons with MR/DD to fully participate in community activities by providing appropriate modifications, adaptations, and technological support and accessibility to areas of:

 - Public transportation;